eiimie/lessAIplease/README.md

 - <b>Anyone</b> who simply doesn't want AI results for any reason!

 <h2>Disclaimers</h2>
+Please know that this is the very first version of LAIP!
+Everything is a bit rough at the moment.
+It's basically just a proof-of-concept ❤️🙏

 Please note that... <br><br>
 This extension cannot get rid of <i>every</i> AI result, because some AI results are simply not tagged as AI. <br>
 This extension also only applies to Google searches.
 Searching on Pinterest, for example, could still result in AI results. <br>